yz-create/MagicSearch/README.md

 The id_card you put is the card that is gonna get updated.
 You need to still write everything you don't want to get changed.
 If you keep a column empty, the card will get updated to have no value in that column.
 Otherwise, same rules as creating a card when it comes to the dict values.

+## To do a filtered search using the API
+The input is a list of "filter" objects, with the following format :
+{
+    "variable_filtered": "string",
+    "type_of_filtering": "string",
+    "filtering_value": "string" or int
+}

+"variable_filtered" is the variable on which we apply the filter "type_of_filtering

+### Categorical filter
+"variable_filtered"
+    The filter can be applied only to the following list of categorical variables :
+    -"type"
+    -"color"

+fil